Sorghum: Domestication

 S. bicolor was domesticated from its wild ancestor more than 5,000 years ago in Eastern Sudan in the area of the Rivers Atbara and Gash.
-It has been found at an archaeological site near Kassala in eastern Sudan, dating from 3500 to 3000 BC, and is associated with the Neolithic Butana Group culture.
+It has been found at an archaeological site near Kassala in eastern Sudan, dating from 3500 to 3000 BCE, and is associated with the Neolithic Butana Group culture.
 Sorghum bread from graves in Predynastic Egypt, some 5,100 years ago, is displayed in the Egyptian Museum, Turin, Italy.

-The first race to be domesticated was bicolor; it had tight husks that had to be removed forcibly.
+The first species to be domesticated was bicolor; it had tight husks that had to be removed forcibly.
 Around 4,000 years ago, this spread to the Indian subcontinent; around 3,000 years ago it reached West Africa.
-Four other races evolved through cultivation to have larger grains and to become free-threshing, making harvests easier and more productive.
-These were caudatum in the Sahel; durra, most likely in India; guinea in West Africa (later reaching India), and from that race mageritiferum that gave rise to the varieties of Southern Africa.
+Four other species evolved through cultivation to have larger grains and to become free-threshing, making harvests easier and more productive.
+These were caudatum in the Sahel; durra, most likely in India; guinea in West Africa (later reaching India), and from that race magentiferum that gave rise to the varieties of Southern Africa.
+Wetter conditions in parts of the Horn of Africa between about 2,500 and 1,000 years ago supported the expansion of sorghum cultivation and contributed to the development of complex agricultural societies such as Aksum.